sheadawson/silverstripe-shortcodable/README.md

 Note that currently there is a small issue when editing shortcodes.
 If you want to edit an existing shortcode, just make sure you select the whole thing before clicking the ![icon](https://raw.github.com/sheadawson/silverstripe-shortcodable/master/images/shortcodable.png) icon.
 ## API Usage

-Configure the Objects you'd like to make Shortcodable via yml config.
-This automatically registers the object with SilverStripe's shortcode parser and the Shortcodable module.
+Configure the Classes you'd like to make Shortcodable via yml config.
+This automatically registers the Class with SilverStripe's shortcode parser and the Shortcodable module.
 In this example we'll create a shortcodable Image Gallery.

+### Register Shortcodable Classes

 ```
 Shortcodable: